-- Investigate notifiable incidents, dangerous occurrences and cases of work-related illness in accordance with national incident selection criteria. - Undertake a programme of targeted inspections of cooling towers to address the risk of legionnaire's disease. - Inspect high-volume car sales to look at the risk from being struck by vehicles. - Inspect high-volume warehousing to monitor the risk from falls from height and from being struck by vehicles - Investigate all notifiable incidents where work-related violence is implicated to ensure that the business has both suitable management systems in place, and adequate security measures
+- Investigate notifiable incidents, dangerous occurrences and cases of work-related illness in accordance with national incident selection criteria. - Undertake a programme of targeted inspections of cooling towers to address the risk of legionnaire's disease. - Inspect falls from height and workplace transport management in warehousing / distribution premises / other premises where history of falling from height known (not chains). - Investigate all notifiable incidents where work-related violence is implicated to ensure that the business has both suitable management systems in place, and adequate security measures.